Foundation Models for Trajectory Planning in Autonomous Driving: A Review of Progress and Open Challenges: Foundation Models Guiding Trajectory Planning

 \textbf{Methods that Transfer Scene Description.} These methods aim to transfer scene descriptions, such as \textit{``a black van driving in the ego lane, away from the ego car''}, taken from \textbf{VLM-E2E}~\citep{vlme2e}.
 Specifically, \cite{vlme2e} prompt an off-the-shelf BLIP-2~\citep{blip2} with a front image of a driving scene to obtain such a description.
 As this description is essentially a text, CLIP text encoder~\citep{clip} converts it into a text representation.
 Then, the representation is mapped to shifting and scaling factors using \glspl{MLP} to update the \gls{BEV} features of the \gls{E2E}-\gls{AD} model, in this case UniAD~\citep{uniad}. \textbf{DME-Driver}~\citep{DME-Driver} follows a similar approach, including knowledge of the scene description as well as \textit{the driver's gaze} and the driver's logic on the taken action, such as the presence of the pedestrians for slowing down.
 Particularly, given the front view of the driving scene, LLaVA~\citep{LLaVA} is fine-tuned to produce the text output, which is converted into embeddings using BERT~\citep{bert}.
 Finally, \gls{BEV} features of the \gls{E2E}-\gls{AD} model attend to these embeddings through cross-attention before being fed into the occupancy prediction and planning modules of UniAD~\citep{uniad}.
 Though these methods show that such a knowledge transfer is useful, they do not guide the \gls{E2E}-\gls{AD} model \textit{explicitly} with a planning decision such as a meta-action or a trajectory, which we discuss next.

 \textbf{Methods that Transfer Planning Decisions.} These methods transfer the planning decisions of the \gls{FM} to the \gls{AD} model, usually in the form of a meta-action or trajectory.
 For example, \textbf{Senna-E2E}~\citep{Senna} transfers the meta-action of the \gls{VLM} by fine-tuning it specifically for this task.
 The model is fine-tuned in multiple stages to \textit{progressively} specialise the \gls{VLM} for planning: In driving fine-tuning, the \gls{VLM} is supervised with \glspl{VQA} in driving scenarios, followed by planning fine-tuning for meta-action classification.
 After the \gls{VLM} is trained, it is frozen and \textit{the meta-action of the \gls{VLM} is converted into an embedding} using a learnable layer.
-Then, in order to benefit from the knowledge of the \gls{VLM}, the planning query in the \gls{AD} model, VADv2~\citep{vadv2}, attends to this meta-action embedding of the \gls{VLM}. \textbf{Diff-VLA}~\citep{diffvla} also relies on Senna-VLM but with two main differences.
+Then, in order to benefit from the knowledge of the \gls{VLM}, the planning query in the \gls{AD} model, VADv2~\citep{vadv2}, attends to this meta-action embedding of the \gls{VLM}. \textbf{DiffVLA}~\citep{diffvla} also relies on Senna-VLM but with two main differences.
 First, instead of a learnable embedding layer, a one-hot encoding of the meta-action is passed to the planning module.
 Second, the VADv2 planner is replaced by a \textit{diffusion planner}~\citep{DiffusionDrive}, which generates the trajectory by conditioning on this meta-action encoding as well as the \gls{BEV} features, map and object queries \textit{sequentially}.
+The approach is trained and evaluated using the NAVSIM v2 benchmark~\citep{cao2025pseudo}.